 We manage waste for our Member Councils; our Participating Councils buy certain services from us.
 We also provide specified services on a contractual basis to several other Local Governments.

-Together, our member councils have a combined population of 47,000 in 23,000 residents.
+Together, our member councils have a combined population of 47,000 residents.
 This shared services model of waste management is cost effective for smaller councils, saving residents and rate payers money.

 What’s in it for residents and ratepayers?

 - Free mulch – WMRC is closing the loop on greenwaste recycling and offering free mulch to its residents

 - Free drop off of a range of items not recycled through kerbside collection, including polystyrene, cooking oil, plant pots, x-rays, clothing and more.

 - Centralised Household Hazardous Waste drop-off location – for items that cannot be disposed of in any kerbside bin, including batteries, paint, aerosols, electronic waste, pesticides, pool chemicals, smoke detectors and more.